computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/whitman/index.md

 The minor in Computer Science requires 15 credits (5 courses) at the 200-level or above.
 Due to the pre-requisite structure, students must take _Data Structures_.
-Some minors look much like the core of the major, while others are comprised mainly of electives.
+Some minors are composed entirely of core courses, while others are mostly electives.

 Our colleagues in Mathematics and Statistics recently enlisted us to propose a new minor in Data Science.
 This minor requires CS 167, _Statistics with Applications_, _Linear Algebra_, and three further electives from Mathematics and Computer Science.
+We do not yet offer a course titled _Data Science_.

 ### Co-curricular program(s)